Tax Lien Sale Information

 After August 1 of each year, all tax lien sale certificate holders have first option to purchase any subsequent year’s taxes that remain unpaid.
 These tax liens will be endorsed onto the original certificate at the same rate of return.

 The redemption period is three years from the year of the original tax sale.
 Certificates sold in 2019 for the 2018 property taxes are eligible for application of a Treasurer's Deed in 2022.
 It is not required that three consecutive years of taxes be paid, it is only required that the original lien remain unpaid three years after the date it was purchased at tax sale.
-There is a $650 deposit required ($300 for minerals) to start the Treasurer's Deed process, which is handled through the Treasurer's Office.
-If you are interested in applying for a Treasurer's Deed please review the and complete a .
+There is a $650 deposit required for real property and $200 deposit for minerals to start the Treasurer's Deed process, which is handled through the Treasurer's Office.
+If you are interested in applying for a Treasurer's Deed, please review the application procedures and complete a Treasurer's Deed application.

 What is a Tax Sale?

 Each year unpaid taxes on real estate, mobile homes, minerals and special assessment properties are sold to investors who attend the sale at the time determined by the Treasurer.
 Investing in tax liens through purchase at the tax lien sale is just that, an investment.
 You purchase the tax lien, NOT the property.
 Very few deed transfers occur as a result of a tax lien sale.